lolmomarchal/SlideLab/README.md

 ## Usage

+To run whole pipeline :

 To run the `SlidePreprocessing.py` script, you need to have Python installed on your system along with the required dependencies listed in `requirements.txt`.

+To run individual classes:
+Can create related objects and use their associated methods.
+Please see the Example jupyter notebook in the github).

 ### Dependencies